Children's Divorce Counseling & Coping Skills

 • Aggressive behavior or displays of anger

-A divorce counselor may help children cope and provide emotional support as they navigate the adjustment period during the divorce and the new reality immediately after the divorce process, which can be the most emotionally fraught time frame for many children.
+A children's divorce counselor may help your child cope and provide emotional support as they navigate the adjustment period during the divorce and the new reality immediately after the divorce process, which can be the most emotionally fraught time frame for many children.
 They can reassure children and help them process disruptions to their former lifestyle and daily routines.

 Divorce counselors are trained in various therapeutic techniques, such as play therapy, that may help a child feel more comfortable connecting and communicating their emotions.
 These professionals can also provide them with coping skills for managing their complex emotions healthily and facilitate conversations within the family, potentially helping heal tensions and repair relationships.

-For blended families that may involve stepparents, stepsiblings, and half-siblings, a children’s divorce counselor may help foster a connection between children and their new family members.
+For blended families that may involve stepparents, stepsiblings, and half-siblings, a children’s divorce counselor may help foster a connection between children's new family members.

 Getty

-Ways to support children during and after parents' divorce
+Children's divorce counseling: Supporting children during and after divorce

 Even in situations where divorce has been determined to be the healthiest choice for the family’s overall health in the long run, initiating and completing a divorce can be intense for everyone in the family.
 Many parents may seek therapy themselves following divorce to address feelings ranging from low self-esteem to fear to grief and anxiety.